winstonferguson/dot_com/src/_projects/2024-09-furniture-startup.md

 video: 2024-09-furniture-startup.mp4
 ---

 eCommerce application using Rails 7 and Spree for furniture startup.
-The platform features a parametric design system, AI integration, and a proprietary metadata framework to enable seamless configuration of highly customizable products.
+The platform features a parametric design system and a proprietary metadata framework to enable seamless configuration of highly customizable products.
 The system is designed to streamline local production, offering users immense flexibility while ensuring efficient manufacturing workflows.